VOL. III - APPENDIX C

 George Santer died in 1925 aged 57 years old.
 Emily Santer died in 1937.

 In 1911 John and Jane's son Charles Santer was still living with his parents at Royal Oak Cottage, Crowhurst where he was a 41 year old house painter.
-Charles died in 1928 in Battle, Sussex.
+Charles Santer of Crowhurst died aged 58 years old and was buried on 8 March 1928 in Crowhurst, Sussex.

 - Annis Marion Santer.
 Born 28 February 1897 in Guestling, Sussex.
 Annis married John C Foord in 1926 in Ashford, Kent.
 She is believed to have died in 1977 in Shepway, Kent.